 Isaiah reveals that the destruction will be so great that mountains shall be melted and the host of heaven shall be dissolved.
 So severe that the heavens shall be rolled together as a scroll; that would usher in a new heavens and a new earth (Isaiah 65:17).
-Such is foretold in the New Testament concerning a new heavens and new earth (2 Peter 3:10-13).
+Such is foretold in the New Testament (2 Peter 3:10-13).

-A final battle is foretold in the Book of Revelation that will bring an end to the Tribulation period (Revelation 16:16).
+A final battle is spoken of in the Book of Revelation that will bring an end to the Tribulation period (Revelation 16:16).
 Such a time is referred to as a "Time of Trouble" (Daniel 12:1); The "Wrath to Come" (1 Thessalonians 1:10); and as the "Wrath of the Lamb" (Revelation 6:16-17).

-Scripture tells of the Great Tribulation period; which will be devastating, in saying: Then shall be great tribulation, such as was not, since the beginning of the world to this day, no, nor ever shall be.
+Scripture tells of the Great Tribulation period, in saying: Then shall be great tribulation, such as was not, since the beginning of the world to this day, no, nor ever shall be.
 And except those days should be shortened, there should be no flesh be saved: but for the elect's sake those days shall be shortened (Matthew 24:21-22).

 In no other period of history of the world will there so much suffering and universal destruction as during the seven years called the "Great Tribulation."
 Those years will include wrath (Ezekiel 7:19), judgment (Revelation 14:7), darkness (Joel 2:2), trouble (Jeremiah 30:7), suffering (Isaiah 24:20-21), desolation (Daniel 9:27), and sorrow.

-The vulture has a sharp sight, and quick smell, and will, by both, discern a carcass at an incredible distance.
+The vulture has a sharp sight, and quick smell, and can discern a carcass at an incredible distance.
 A reference in God's Word alludes to the fact that vultures will follow armies going to battle; in that great and final battle, expecting prey (Revelation 19:17).
 Jesus referred to such is saying: Wheresoever the carcass is, there will the eagles (also referred to as vultures of this world) be gathered together (Matthew 24:28).